LukasNiessen/terrashark/README.md

 3. **Reference coverage.** TerraShark ships 18 focused reference files covering failure modes, migration playbooks, good/bad/neutral examples, do/don't checklists, compliance framework mappings, and MCP integration. terraform-skill has 6 larger files that go deep on testing and module patterns but lack migration playbooks, explicit anti-pattern banks, compliance mappings beyond a few frameworks, and MCP guidance.

-> In short: terrashark is the better skill due to 7x leaner activation, failure-mode-first diagnostic workflow, output contracts, granular references, and LLM-specific hallucination prevention. terraform-skill wins on HCL example depth and testing docs, but terrashark's architecture is fundamentally better designed for the core use case of LLM-assisted IaC generation.
+**In short:** TerraShark is the better skill due to 7x leaner activation, failure-mode-first diagnostic workflow, output contracts, granular references, and LLM-specific hallucination prevention. terraform-skill wins on HCL example depth and testing docs, but TerraShark's architecture is fundamentally better designed for the core use case of LLM-assisted IaC generation.

 ---